7 Design Decisions That Transformed This Home by Bringing the Light In

 Designing for Real Life (and Real People)

-At Wrecked & Refined, design isn’t about impressing — it’s about serving.
+At Wrecked & Refined, design is not about impressing — it is about serving.

 This home needed: